-The Walk from Edge to Haresfield is a special walk across the beacon and through some very nice woodland. @aboutglos utilised the local bus service to get to and from this walk, this time travelling from Stroud on the 66 bus, it is also doable on the 63 bus as well.
+The Walk from Edge to Haresfield is a special walk across the beacon and through some very nice woodland.
+I utilised the local bus service to get to and from this walk, this time travelling from Stroud on the 66 bus.
+It is also doable on the 63 bus as well.
 The bus travels between Gloucester and Stroud, so this walk is easy to start from Gloucester as well.

 The Walk to Haresfield